zstrenfel/sp15-hw3-1/README.md

 ### Todos
 There isn't anything here for todos!
 This is a perfect time to see how easy it is to create a migration and model in seconds with one command line action.
 Check [this](http://edgeguides.rubyonrails.org/active_record_migrations.html#model-generators) out to see how.
 Run similar actions to the above two to check to see if it worked!

+### View
+Combining all the stuff you learned from the first few lectures make a home page display all the users, todos, and cats in your database.
+First you have to create a pages controller and a home method within it that stores models in an instance variable  (If you don't know how to get all the records for a model try in your console 'User.all').
+Route that method to the root.
+Create a pages folder within the views folder and create the view that will show the models that are stored in the instance variable that was defined in the controller.
+There isn't any particular way we want you to format this.
+Now start creating Users, Todos, and Cats in your database and see them on your home page!

 ### Extra
-This just an extra challenge.
-Combining all the stuff you learned from the first few lectures make a home page display all the users, todos, and cats in your database.
+If you are bored try to split into two lists the finished task and the unfinished tasks.

 ## Submitting
 Go to the top of the app and run